-We provide a funded, tax qualified, non-contributory retirement plan for salaried employees, including executive officers (our "Retirement Plan").
-Tax qualified retirement plans, such as our Retirement Plan, are subject to limitations under the Internal Revenue Code on the benefits they may provide.
-Accordingly, we also provide an unfunded, non-qualified, non-contributory Benefit Equalization Plan (our "Benefit Equalization Plan") which provides for the accrual and payment of benefits which are not available under our Retirement Plan.
+We provide a funded, tax qualified, non-contributory retirement plan for salaried employees, including our executive officers (our "Qualified Retirement Plan").
+Tax qualified retirement plans, such as our Qualified Retirement Plan, are subject to limitations under the Internal Revenue Code on the benefits they may provide.
+Accordingly, we also provide an unfunded, non-qualified, non-contributory Benefit Equalization Plan (our "Benefit Equalization Plan") which provides for the accrual and payment of benefits which are not available under our Qualified Retirement Plan (we refer to our Qualified Retirement Plan and Benefit Equalization Plan together as our "Retirement Plans").

-Our Retirement Plan is structured as a cash balance plan.
-A cash balance plan is a form of defined benefit pension plan in which the value of each participant's benefit is expressed as a nominal cash balance account established in the name of the participant.
-Under the cash balance plan, we increase each participant's nominal account annually by a "pay-based credit" based on a specified percentage of annual earnings (based on the participant's age or years of service) and an "interest credit" based on a specified interest rate, which we set annually for all participants.
+Our Qualified Retirement Plan is a cash balance plan, in which the value of each participant's benefit is expressed as a nominal cash balance account established for each participant.
+Under the cash balance plan, we increase each participant's nominal account annually by a "pay-based credit" based on a specified percentage of annual earnings (based on the participant's years of service) and an "interest credit" based on a specified interest rate, which we set annually for all participants.
 At retirement or termination of employment, a vested participant is entitled to receive the cash balance account in a lump sum or to convert the account into a monthly annuity.
-Compensation covered under our Retirement Plan consists of salary paid by us and our wholly owned subsidiaries, other than HighMount, included under the heading "Salary" in the Summary Compensation Table above.
+Compensation covered under our Qualified Retirement Plan consists of salary included under the heading "Salary" in the Summary Compensation Table above.
 In addition, awards under our Incentive Compensation Plan are deemed compensation for purposes of our Benefit Equalization Plan.
 Pension benefits are not subject to reduction for Social Security benefits or other amounts.

-Participants in our Retirement Plan who met certain age and years of service requirements at January 1, 1998 (the year that our Retirement Plan was converted into a cash balance plan) are entitled to a minimum retirement benefit ("Minimum Benefit") equal to the benefit they would have earned under our Retirement Plan before its conversion to a cash balance plan.
-This Minimum Benefit is based upon the highest average annual salary during any period of five consecutive years of the ten years immediately preceding retirement and years of credited service with us.
-The information set forth in the "Pension Benefits" table below with respect to Messrs.
+Until January 1, 2014, those participants in our Qualified Retirement Plan who met certain age and years of service requirements at January 1, 1998 (the year that our Qualified Retirement Plan was converted into a cash balance plan), including Messrs.
 J.S.
 Tisch, A.H.
 Tisch and J.M.
-Tisch reflects this Minimum Benefit.
+Tisch, accrued benefits based upon their highest average annual salary during any period of five consecutive years of the ten years immediately preceding retirement and years of credited service with us ("Final Pay Benefit").